digital-cargo/good-practice-truck-preadvice/README.md

 ### Data Mapping

-As there is no standardized solution in place, a mapping with existing standards is not done.
+As there is no standardized solution in place, a mapping with existing standards does not yet exist.

 ### Implementation Guidelines